Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Representation Learning with Background Augmentations

-This control reveals that \bgrm~ has similar performance (Table \ref{tab:bg_rm_rand_control}) as \textit{no} \bgrm~, suggesting that \bgrm~ benefits substantially from the teaching signal of negatives with matching (constant) backgrounds.
-In contrast, we found that, when only present in the query, \bgrand~still \textit{substantially} improves performance, but the improvement is decreased suggesting that having augmented images with randomized backgrounds in the positive keys provides additional benefit (Table \ref{tab:bg_rm_rand_control}).
+This control reveals that, when only applied to the query but not the positive or negative, \bgrm~has similar performance (Table \ref{tab:bg_rm_rand_control}b) as \textit{no} \bgrm~(Table \ref{tab:bg_rm_rand_control}a), suggesting that \bgrm~benefits substantially from the teaching signal of negatives with matching (constant) backgrounds.
+In contrast, we found that, when only present in the query, \bgrand~still improves performance (Table \ref{tab:bg_rm_rand_control}c), but the improvement is decreased suggesting that having augmented images with randomized backgrounds in the positive keys provides additional benefit (Table \ref{tab:bg_rm_rand_control}e); here, for an apples-to-apples comparison with the control experiments (or ``partial" augmentations), we also report performance for the ``full" augmentations (Table \ref{tab:bg_rm_rand_control}d, e) using U$^2$Net masks and the same augmentation strength.

 These analyses demonstrate both the importance of using background augmentations which remain close to the unaugmented input distribution and highlight the potential for methods which provide an additional teaching signal via negatives with query-matched backgrounds.
 Inspired by these results, we next investigate how to combine these approaches.